Published on November 1st, 2016 | by Brett Harris

-Well, my dad and I have put together a video series focused on answering that question — and it’s available for free for a limited time.
+Well, my dad and I have put together a video series focused on answering that question — and it is available FREE for a limited time.

-You can sign-up to access it right now, or keep reading to learn more of the story behind this resource.
+You can sign-up and start watching immediately, or keep reading to learn more of the story behind this resource.

 The Survey That Inspired This Project